blackmagic-debug/black-magic-org/hacking/hacking.md

 make CROSS_COMPILE=arm-cortexm3-eabi-
 ```

-This will result in binary files:
+This will result in the following binary files:

 * `blackmagic.elf` - ELF binary of the Black Magic debug probe.
 * `blackmagic.bin` - Flat binary of the Black Magic debug probe, load at `0x8002000`.